News News

 Our history

-Research Resources held by BBJ
+Research Resources held by the BBJ

 BBJ’s samples and data are donated from patients diagnosed with 51 common diseases such as cancer, dyslipidemia, and diabetes (as of 2023.12).
 These samples can be analyzed in conjunction with clinical information on each disease.
-Research outcomes using BBJ’s samples and information/data are generated daily and published in Nature and other high impact scientific journals and shared by scientific communities globally, thereby contributing to the development of genome research not only in Japan but also in the world.
+Research outcomes using the BBJ’s samples and information/data are generated and published in Nature and other high impact scientific journals, and shared by scientific communities globally, thereby contributing to the development of genome research not only in Japan but also in the world.

 BioSamples and Data Collections of BBJ